trilitech/tezos-developer-docs/docs/tutorials/mobile/part-1.md

    > }
    > ```

-   Your smart contract is ready on Ghostnet !
+   Your smart contract is ready on Ghostnet!

    ```logs
    ┌──────────┬──────────────────────────────────────┬───────┐